FrancescaV/GettingAndCleaningData/README.md

 I want to Combine the \*.txt files in test/ and train/ folders (not in Inertial Signals/)

-- loading the data into table frames.
+- loading the data into table frames:

   *test_sub <-read.table("test/subject_test.txt", header = FALSE)*